-- 12.3 At the Academy we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the academy to the LADO service directly at lado@norfolk.gov.uk; LADO@suffolk.gov.uk; These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers. - 12.4 We will take all possible steps to safeguard our children and to ensure that the adults in our academy are safe to work with children.
-We will always ensure that the procedures outlined in the local protocol: Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2024) are adhered to and will seek appropriate advice.
+12.3 At the school we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the school to the LADO service directly at lado@norfolk.gov.uk; LADO@suffolk.gov.uk; LADO@suffolk.gov.uk; LADO@suffolk.gov.uk; LADO@suffolk.gov.uk; theseare adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers.

+12.4 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in the local protocol : Allegations Against Persons who Work with Children (Norfolk) / Allegations Against People in a Position of Trust (Suffolk) and Part 4 of 'Keeping Children Safe in Education', DfE (2025) are adhered to and will seek appropriate advice.
 The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) in Norfolk is via the Local Authority Duty Desk on 01603 307797.
 A Duty Adviser (not a LADO) will give advice and guidance on next steps.
 If the advice is to make a referral to the LADO service, then the LADO referral form should be completed.
 The completed LADO referral form is then sent via e-mail to LADO@norfolk.gov.uk.
 Suffolk LADO central telephone number is 0300 123 2044.
-Details for making a referral and initial consideration can be found here.
-A form can be requested via an email to LADO@suffolk.gov.uk
+Details for making a referral and initial consideration can be found here Suffolk LADO A form can be requested via an email to LADO@suffolk.gov.uk.